roboquant avatar

 NoSignalStrategy

 This strategy doesn’t perform any action and will never generate a signal.
-If you develop all your logic in a Policy and don’t require a strategy, use this strategy when you create a Roboquant instance.
-See also Policy based Strategies.
+If you develop all your logic in a Trader and don’t require a strategy, use this strategy when you create a Roboquant instance.
+See also Trader based Strategies.

 CombinedStrategy